Coronavirus 19 (COVID-19) Information & Resources

-- Patients who are receiving end-of-life care (as determined by physician) can have two visitors at a time, and the visitors can rotate during the day, allowing loved ones to be near, within a 24-hour period.
+- Patients who are receiving end-of-life care (as determined by physician) can have two visitors, allowing loved ones to be near, within a 24-hour period.

 - Warner Dialysis Centers: For the safety of our patients receiving dialysis treatment, no visitors are permitted at the Spencer or Spirit Lake Centers effective March 16, 2020.